 For us, as a marketing company we mainly target business owners (we could also appeal to small marketing teams too) but let’s focus on business owners for now.

-We could be lazy and just target business owners in general, but the smart way to build buyer personas are to break them down.
+We could be lazy and just target business owners in general, but the smart way to build buyer personas is to break them down:

 I know what you’re thinking: